StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

-# Motion-Based Respiratory Rate Tracking for Infants in Low Resource Settings
+## Motion-Based Respiratory Rate Tracking for Infants in Low Resource Settings

 **ELEC 499 - Electrical Engineering Undergraduate Thesis**

-[add abstract]

-# To use this code
+## To use this code
 Requirements: MATLAB R2020a or later version, video with body clearly in frame named input_video.mp4 (recommended minimum 10 seconds)

 **Step 1: Stabilize the video**